fujidaiti/exprollable_page_view/package/README.md

 ### 17-05-2023

 Version 1.0.0-rc.1 has been released 🎉.
-This version includes several breaking changes, so if you are already using ^1.0.0-beta, you may need to migrate according to [Migration Guide](#100-beta-to-100-rc1).
+This version includes several breaking changes, so if you are already using ^1.0.0-beta, you may need to migrate according to [the migration guide](#100-beta-to-100-rc1).